crazymrzheng/crazymrzheng.github.io/English-Reading/Aug.11.2019.md

   *Brazil is going all out to protect its markets.*
 * **premium**
   * *adjective.* more expensive or of higher quality than other similar things
+  * premium prices are higher than usual
+  *People are willing to pay premium prices for quality products.*